hectorC/Blender_IR_HOA_Tracer/README.md

 - **Yaw Offset (deg)**: Rotates the ambisonic orientation about the vertical axis to align with downstream decoder conventions.
 - **Flip Z (up/down)**: Inverts the ambisonic Z axis (useful for matching systems that assume left-handed coordinates).
 - **Calibrate Direct (1/r)**: Scales the entire impulse response so the direct-path amplitude matches 1/distance, aiding distance cues.
+- **Omit Direct (reverb-only)**: Excludes the direct sound from the rendered IR so you can route dry/direct separately and use this IR purely for reverberation.
 - **Air Absorption (freq)**: Enables ISO 9613-1 based air absorption filtering per path length.
 - **Air Temp (deg C)**: Air temperature used in the absorption model.
 - **Rel Humidity (%)**: Relative humidity percentage for the absorption model.